telerik/ajax-docs/controls/filter/client-side-programming/overview.md

-In this help topic it is described how to get the RadFilter client object and what are its most important properties, methods and events.
+This help articles demonstrates how to get reference to the RadFilter client object and cover its main properties, methods and events.

 ## Getting RadFilter client object